princeton-ddss/AudioAndTextBasedSpeakerChangeDetection/README.md

 Besides text features, audio features are used to detect speaker change via the widely used clustering method, PyAnnotate and Spectral Clustering.

-In the end, the ensemble audio-text based speaker change detection model is built by aggregating predictions across all the speaker change detection models via voting method.
+In the end, tge Ensemble Audio-and-text-based Speaker Change Detection Model is built by aggregating predictions across all the speaker change detection models.
+The voting methods would be used to ensemble the speaker change detection models above except for Rule-based NLP model.

-The evaluation module is also developed inside package to evaluate the speaker change detection models performance by using SegmentationPrecision, SegmentationRecall, SegmentationCoverage, and SegmentationPurity.
+The predictions would be finally corrected by Rule-based NLP model as final predictions.

 ## Create New Python Environment to Avoid Packages Versions Conflict If Needed
 ```